Archil Gegeshidze

-Archil M. Gegeshidze (born 1956 in Tbilisi, Georgia) is a Georgian diplomat and scholar.
-He is currently the Executive Director of the Levan Mikeladze Foundation.
+Archil M. Gegeshidze (born 1956) is a Georgian diplomat and scholar.
+He is currently the executive director of the Levan Mikeladze Foundation.
 He was Georgia's ambassador to the United States from 2013 to 2016.
+He was born in Tbilisi, Georgia.

 Academic career

 Gegeshidze studied social geography at Tbilisi State University, receiving his PhD (Candidate of Science) in Economic and Social Geography in 1985.
 In 1994 Gegeshidze became a post-graduate student in the Department for Social and Economic Geography of the Tbilisi State University.

 He took part in international seminars such as 'Japan, Europe and North America: Toward a G-3 World?' at the Salzburg Global Seminar and 'Decision Making in U.S. Foreign Policy' at the United States Information Agency International Visitor Program.
 He was a Visiting Fulbright Scholar at Stanford University in the U.S. in 2000-2001.
 Later, he received the Fulbright Alumni Initiative Award and in 2005-2006 the International Policy Fellowship.

 From 2001 until 2013 he worked as a Senior Fellow at the Georgian Foundation for Strategic and International Studies, a Tbilisi-based think-tank.

 He fluently speaks English, Russian and French.